Most nuts can easily fit into a low carb eating plan, but some are particularly low in carbs. Read on for 9 great low-carb options.

 • Percent of calories from carbs: 14%

-Studies have shown that eating peanuts may benefit weight management and lower heart disease risk factors (33).
+Studies have shown that eating peanuts may benefit weight management.
+However, more research is needed.

 Since they’re high in protein and have a pleasant, mild taste, peanuts make an excellent and filling ingredient that can be paired with various healthy foods.